apache/nifi-minifi-cpp/extensions/python/PYTHON.md

     nifi.python.processor.dir=XXXX

-## Sample processors
+## Installing Python processors

+In order to make Python processors available for flows, you need to copy them to the minifi-python directory (or to the minifi-python/nifi_python_processors subdirectory, for processors using the NiFi API).
+You can copy either individual processor modules (files), or packages (directories) containing one or more processors.

 The examples directory (pythonprocessor-examples in the source, or minifi-python-examples in the MiNiFi installation) contains sample python processors.

+Normally, python processor dependencies [should be installed automatically](#automatically-install-dependencies-from-requirementstxt-files).
-Copy them to the minifi-python directory to make them available for flows.
-You may need to install the required dependencies, either on the system or in the virtual environment.
+In some cases, you may need to install the required dependencies manually, either on the system or in the virtual environment.

+Note that on startup, MiNiFi will load all Python processors under the minifi-python directory, and at the first startup it will install all their dependencies into the virtualenv -- this can take a long time.
+A virtualenv containing many dependencies may use several gigabytes of disk space.
+You should only install the Python processors you will be using in your flow.

-### Sentiment Analysis
+### Example: Sentiment Analysis

 The SentimentAnalysis processor will perform a Vader Sentiment Analysis.
 This requires that you install nltk and VaderSentiment
     pip install nltk